How to Import From China in 6 Steps: 2023 Guide

 Alibaba & AliExpress

-That being said, these sites are the easiest places to get started with access to suppliers around the world, and they offer amenities to simplify the process for beginners.
-So as a new importer, they’re definitely worth a look.
+Alibaba and AliExpress are the most notable supplier and product directories for importers and dropshippers alike.
+These web sites are the easiest places to get started with access to suppliers around the world, and they offer amenities to simplify the process for beginners.

 Read our guide to using Alibaba and AliExpress to learn more about how each platform works.